Phase Intermodulation Distortion

-I first observed phase intermodulation in an audio amplifier when I was studying electronics at the University of Wales, around 1977, and an example from that time is shown near the end of this page.
+I first observed phase intermodulation in an audio amplifier when I was studying electronics at the University of Wales, around 1977, and an example from that time is shown later on this page.
 My finding then was that in even a simple amplifier the phase intermodulation effect can be very small.
 It is known that phase intermodulation is produced in significant quantities by all moving diaphragm type speakers because of the Doppler effect, so avoiding the effect completely is difficult.

-There is a slightly different but related effect, which was described by Barrie Gilbert here.
-This is an effect which occurs even with a single sine-wave for which the closed-loop phase shift is a function not only of frequency but also of amplitude.
-(See footnote at end of page for a few comments about the cause of this effect.)
+There is a slightly different but related effect which occurs even with a single sine-wave for which the closed-loop phase shift is a function not only of frequency but also of amplitude.
 My use of the term phase intermodulation (PIM) concerns the modulation of the phase of a low level high frequency component by a high level lower frequency component.
-I will here concentrate on this conventional PIM, but guess that the methods of avoiding these two effects will be more or less the same.
-(The footnote gives one example which I believe will eliminate the 'Gilbert effect' but not avoid conventional PIM.)
+I will here concentrate mostly on this conventional PIM, but the methods of avoiding these two effects are more or less the same.

 Two mechanisms which can be responsible for significant levels of PIM are illustrated in the following equivalent of a commonly used power amplifier circuit: